Hosted Forgejo · CI/CD included · EU jurisdiction

 BorgMark is hosted Forgejo with the parts agencies actually need bolted in — so you adopt it in an afternoon, not a quarter.

-The open-source Git forge your team already knows.
+The open-source Git platform your team already knows.
 Pull requests, issues, code review, mirroring — nothing to relearn.

 CI/CD with no VPS to bring